Find out from the graduate program’s website if they have any specific transcript requirements in addition to the Rackham instructions below.

 If possible, fill out and include a Transcripts/Academic Records Submission Form for each e-transcript submitted.
 We acknowledge that some e-transcript systems do not have an upload function.
 If it is not possible to include the form, it can be omitted.

-If an e-transcript option is not available, send a paper transcript directly to: Rackham Graduate School, 915 E. Washington Street, Ann Arbor, Michigan 48109-1070, USA.
-It must be in an envelope sealed by the institution.
+If an e-transcript option is not available, send a paper transcript, in the envelope sealed by the institution, directly to:

 Fill out and include a Transcripts/Academic Records Submission Form for each transcript.
 If the institution issuing the transcript is not able to include forms, then write Attn: Transcripts/UMID# (if known) or Attn: Transcripts/Date of Birth (formatted as mm/dd/yyyy) as a line on the mailing address.